What is a charity shop?

 Where do the goods in charity shops come from?

-Over 90% of goods sold in charity shops are from donations.
+Over 90% of charity shop sales are from donations.

 Some shops sell ‘bought-in’ goods.
 These are new goods which are sold for profit.
 From our surveys, we know that the average charity shop sells around 6% new goods.